LesseTheDuckDeity/Malleability2/README.md

 # 📚 Malleability Study Dashboard

 A beautiful, minimalistic study dashboard with task management, XP tracking, motivational quotes, and comprehensive subject resources.
 Built with vanilla HTML, CSS, and JavaScript for optimal performance and scalability.
+Now powered by Node.js and SQLite for scalable data management.

 ## ✨ Features